govuk-one-login/govuk-one-login-frontend/packages/frontend-analytics/README.md

 In your view templates where you need to collect PII (use with caution):
 - Use Nunjucks templating to set the variable (e.g., isDataSensitive) to "false"
-- Pass the variable to appInit: Include this variable in your window.DI.appInit call [!NOTE]
+- Pass the variable to appInit: Include this variable in your window.DI.appInit call

 [!NOTE] window.DI.appInit is a function loaded from analytics.js.
 That will create a new instance of our analytics library and store into window.DI.analyticsGa4 [!NOTE]